Liven the Groove With These 3 Techniques

-Personally, I feel that there are many things you can do as an electronic producer to make your MIDI sequences sound more life-like.
+I feel that there are many things you can do as an electronic producer to make your MIDI sequences sound more life-like.
 Perhaps the most obvious is the use of different velocity levels.
-Also, there is also humanizing, a feature found in most MPC style VST samplers like Battery 4.
-In short, humanizing takes in the sound and offsets its level and/or timing by a small, determined amount automatically.
-This is a great tool for livening percussive sequences, especially hi-hats and shakers.
+Also, there is humanizing, a feature found in most MPC-style VST samplers like Battery 4.
+In short, humanizing automatically takes in the sound and offsets its level and timing by a small, determined amount.
+This tool is excellent for livening percussive sequences, especially hi-hats and shakers.
 Furthermore, the shuffle is a process that delays the position of notes between downbeats, creating a swing or hip-hop feel.
-In this article, I have used all three of these tools to make my drum and arp groove sound more dynamic and real.
+In this article, I used all three tools to make my drum and arp groove more dynamic and natural.

 ~ static velocity, no humanizing

-Moreover, this next example has various velocities for each source.
+Moreover, the following example has various velocities for each source.
 Notice how the dynamic range has expanded.

 ~ varied velocities, no humanizing

-As a matter of fact, this example has humanizing implemented.
-The difference is however subtle.
-Nevertheless, if you listen carefully, you can hear that the timbre and timing of certain hits (shakers, claps, stick click) are not exactly conformed to the raw sample and grid.
+This example has humanizing implemented.
+The difference is, however, subtle.
+Nevertheless, if you listen carefully, you can hear that the timbre and timing of particular hits (shakers, claps, stick click) are not precisely conformed to the raw sample and grid.

 ~ varied velocities and humanizing